byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Humans and Humus are Symbiotic Body and Soil Microbial Gardens.
 Life is not possible without Rich Fertile Soil.**
 *All components of an ecosystem are dependent on healthy soil for the system to function optimally.*

 ***Soil Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the soil.
 The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
-Connecting with thing that make living possible.
 Working in symbiotic partnership within Mother Earth too cultivate incredible discoveries.
 Observing the discursive mind become quieter as the intelligence of the heart comes to the foreground, feeling through nature an ancient *ecologically symbiotic consciousness* reemerges.

-### Bokashi is *Soil Therapy;* the practice of spending time *cultivating fertile soil* for the purpose of enhancing whole health, *Bio-Logical Earth Care,* wellness, and happiness.
-A practice of *symbiotic connection* within the natural world and with each other; forgiveness, healing soil to soul.
+### Bokashi is *Soil Therapy;* forgiveness, healing soil to soul.
+Connecting with thing that make living possible, the practice of spending time *cultivating fertile soil* for the purpose of enhancing whole health; *Bio-logical Body And Earth Care,* wellness, and happiness.
+A practice of *symbiotic connection* within the natural world and with each other.

 A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication within the soil, waters, and landscapes explored.
 Biologically re-connecting, encounter not just the soil, but the many ways nature mirrors humans, encountering oneself, Soil to Soul Food.